brody192/filebrowser-template/README.md

 - Username and Password are set by service variables

-- By default, the storage location is set to a `storage` subdirectory in the root of the volume, but by setting a service `USE_VOLUME_ROOT` to `1` you can opt to use the root of the volume as the storage location instead
+- By default, the storage location is set to the `storage` subdirectory in the root of the volume, but by setting a service variable `USE_VOLUME_ROOT` to `1` you can opt to use the root of the volume as the storage location instead

 ### Caveats